 The Ben's Bells Project

-Lauffer adopted the "Be Kind" phrase this year as a way to counteract bullying.
+During the 2013-2014 school year, Lauffer adopted the "Be Kind" phrase as a way to counteract bullying.
 Our Student of the Month celebrations honored students for being kind.
 The Kindness Club and Advanced Art students took part in creating a beautiful mural that is now on the front of the Lauffer Building.
 Stop by and take a look at it.